Kingsport & Bristol Bankruptcy Attorneys

 Dean Greer & Associates is the most experienced bankruptcy law firm in East Tennessee.
 Our bankruptcy attorneys are dedicated to helping clients receive the best possible outcome.
 We provide bankruptcy law services in Bristol, Kingsport, and the surrounding areas.

 If you have decided that filing a bankruptcy is an option for you, then we need to determine whether you would file Chapter 7 bankruptcy or Chapter 13 bankruptcy.
-The process and procedure is different between the two.
+The process and procedure are different between the two.
 Let’s address your options.

 Steps for Filing Bankruptcy